 Other World Marathon Majors

-This cancellation seemed inevitable, it was just a matter of when the call would be made.
+This cancellation seemed inevitable, but it was just a matter of when the call would be made.
 If the event had gone ahead as planned, it likely would have been a shell of the former event with very few runners being able to travel to the U.S. internationally.
 The next question pertains to the other World Marathon Majors.
 Restrictions in Germany have forced the Berlin Marathon (originally scheduled for September 27) to postpone to a date after October 24 or cancel altogether.
 The London and Chicago marathons are set for October 4 and 11, and the New York City Marathon is scheduled for November 1.
-With a decision made on Boston, a domino effect of World Majors cancellations could be on its way.
+With a decision made on Boston, a domino effect of World Major cancellations could be on its way.